 Alliance for Telecommunications Industry Solutions

-Approved July 25, 2018
+Approved TBD

 Abstract

 This document provides operational and management considerations for the Certification Authorities with the SHAKEN Governance Model and Certificate Management framework.
 It introduces considerations for the STI Policy Administrator in managing the list of valid STI CAs and authorized Service Providers, as well as general operational and policy considerations for PKI.
 This document introduces those aspects which are unique to the SHAKEN use of PKI.